palant/palant.info/content/articles/lies-damned-lies-and-impact-hero-refoorest-allcolibri/index.md

 > 100% Data privacy guaranteed

-The Impact Hero SDK explainer promises:
+The Impact Bro SDK explainer promises:

 > This new feature does not retain any information or data, ensuring 100% compliance with GDPR laws.